An Apple a Day

 Now that you know how apple trees are grown and their primary requirements, select your own variety based on your favorite flavor and desired growth habit!

 Joe Michalek grows many different kinds of fruit trees in his garden in Santa Rosa.
-Look for Part II of this series in January, when we’ll discuss how to plant and care for your bare root fruit tree.
+See Joe's advice on how to plant and care for your bare root fruit tree and ongoing care of apple trees.